Midland's National Tennis Image

-Finally, although we seem to take it for granted, others in the industry treat the GMTC as a leader in scope of programming that provides tennis for the mentally and physically disabled, wheelchair athletes, youngsters as young as two, and seniors in their nineties.
+Finally, although we seem to take it for granted, others in the industry treat the Tennis Center as a leader in scope of programming that provides tennis for the mentally and physically disabled, wheelchair athletes, youngsters as young as two, and seniors in their nineties.

-These examples of national and Midwest influence for Midland and GMTC are part of the national conversation when this community of excellence is discussed anywhere.
+These examples of national and Midwest influence for Midland and Tennis Center are part of the national conversation when this community of excellence is discussed anywhere.